 Help for Small Business

 Some small businesses may qualify for a small business tax credit to help offset the costs of providing health insurance for employees.
-To be eligible for the credit in 2014, the small business would have to purchase coverage in the SHOP Marketplace.
-Small businesses may wish to contact an agent or carrier to assist with purchasing coverage from the SHOP Marketplace as use of the website is delayed until 2015.
-For more information, visit www.healthcare.gov/small-businesses.
+To be eligible for the credit, the small business must purchase coverage in the SHOP Marketplace.
+Small businesses may wish to contact an agent or carrier to assist with purchasing coverage from the SHOP Marketplace or visit www.healthcare.gov/small-businesses.